-1. Enter the appropriate option parameters from 30.0 to 42.6 as required.

-With the burner off, enter commission mode (See section 5).
-To get the trim operational it is only necessary to address all option parameters with the O 2 symbol
+1. Enter the appropriate option parameters from 30.0 to 42.6 as With the burner off, enter commission mode (See section 0). • trim n operational it is only necessary to address all option parameters with the 0 2 symbol